89luca89/distrobox/docs/useful_tips.md

 `distrobox create --name test --image your-choosen-image:tag --root`

+## Using a command other than `sudo` to run a rootful container

+When using the `--root` option with Distrobox, internally, it uses `sudo` to be able to interact with the rootful container, which will prompt for a valid root password on the terminal.
+However, some users might prefer to use a command other than `sudo` in order to authenticate as root; for example, `pkexec` could be used to display a graphical authentication prompt.
+If you need this, make sure to specify the desired command through the `--sudo-program` option (supported by most `distrobox` subcommands), alongside `--root`.

+For example, to use `pkexec` to prompt for a valid root password while creating a rootful container:

+`distrobox create --name test --image your-chosen-image:tag --root --sudo-program pkexec`

+You may also use the environment variable `DBX_SUDO_PROGRAM` for the same purpose:

+`DBX_SUDO_PROGRAM="pkexec" distrobox create --name test --image your-chosen-image:tag --root`

 ## Duplicate an existing distrobox

 It can be useful to just duplicate an already set up environment, to do this,